 - Identify misconfigurations and gaps in the existing security products and processes

-- Assess the maturity of detection and response programmes whether it’s your MSSP or internal security team
+- Assess the maturity of detection and response capabilities whether it’s your MSSP or internal security team

 - Utilise red teaming as a chance to build the core security capabilities, increasing the overall cyber security maturity